Stock photo of macro image of Igneous rock specimens – natural Kimberlite mineral

-In January of 1905 the world’s largest gem-quality clear diamond was found.
-The “Cullinan” diamond, found in Pretoria, South Africa, was a 3,106-carat diamond weighing 1.33 pounds.
+In previous articles, we wrote about the January 1905 discovery of the world’s largest gem-quality clear diamond, which was the “Cullinan” diamond, found in Pretoria, South Africa — a 3,106-carat diamond weighing 1.33 pounds.
+You can read about what happened to the Cullinan diamond below.
+We also wrote about other extraordinary diamond finds.

 Diamonds are most often found in kimberlite pipes, carrot-shaped, volcanic rock formations.
 Diamonds started out as carbon that crystallized deep in the earth under great pressure and temperature.
 Volcanic activity brought the diamonds to the Earth’s surface in kimberlite magma.
 Erosion of kimberlite deposits over many years caused the released diamonds and indicator minerals.
 Advancing and receding glaciers dispersed and transported the eroded materials hundreds or thousands of miles away, creating alluvial deposits in which sometimes contain diamonds.
 However, most diamonds are found in the kimberlite itself.